Janet Ge is a senior academic and research specialist in learning and teaching property programs that focus on the housing sector.

 Purchasing a family home is the most important decision to make.
 Feng Shui is an important element to be considered in purchasing real estate property for many Chinese families.
 The concepts of Feng Shui has been gradually adopted and accepted in the western world.
 It has been found that, in many perspectives, there are similarities between the concepts of traditional Chinese Feng Shui where harmony between environment, buildings and people are created; and western style of sustainability that focuses the harmonious relationship between human and nature.
 This paper reviews the Feng Shui elements considered by Chinese families and explores the main features considered by the Western families when purchasing a home.
 Through case studies in Sydney, the findings will be compared and the elements that are similar or different will be discussed.

-Yan, SQ, Ge, XJ & Wu, Q 2014, 'Government intervention in land market and its impacts on land supply and new housing supply: Evidence from major Chinese Markets', Habitat International, vol. 44, pp. 517-527.View/Download from: UTS OPUS or Publisher's site
+Yan, SQ, Ge, XJ & Wu, Q 2014, 'Government intervention in land market and its impacts on land supply and new housing supply: Evidence from major Chinese Markets', Habitat International, vol. 44, pp. 517-527.View/Download from: Publisher's site

 Government intervention in the land market can have profound impacts on real estate market outcomes.
 On the supply side, government intervention in the land market can lead to a decline in the amount of land available for housing development, which in turn will put downward pressure on new housing supply.
 Although there are a growing number of studies examining the impact that government intervention in the land market has on new housing supply in developed countries, scant attention has been